Fall and Spring Break

 Denver, CO – Urban Servant Corps

-• During your week in Colorado, you will be hosted by current members of the Urban Servant Corps program.
-The Denver area encompasses a very diverse but economically poor community.
+• During your week in Colorado, you will be hosted by the Urban Servant Corps program.
 During the week with USC, you’ll learn about homelessness, poverty, education, food justice, and more.
 USC's full-time volunteers live in an intentional community house in downtown Denver - just 10 blocks from the capitol! - with others who are committed to social justice, racial justice, and accompanying vulnerable populations.
 The work of these organizations and the core of your reflections during the week will be social justice and catholic social teaching (similar to the core Jesuit values of Creighton!).

 El Paso, TX – Annunciation House